-A CV/resumé showing previous education and/or work experience.
+Provide a CV or resumé showing previous education and your work experience.

-When you reach the 'Support Document(s)' section, please upload your passport size photo to complete the application, then proceed to Step 3 below.
+When you reach the 'Support Document(s)' section, please upload your passport size photo and academic transcript to complete the application, then proceed to Step 4 below.

 You will receive an acknowledgment of your submission and its acceptance based upon the criteria listed above.

-All applicants will be notified by mid-June whether they have been accepted into the programme.
+All applicants will be notified by mid-November whether they have been accepted into the programme.